-The Wessex School of Philosophy was established in 1983, as a Branch of the School of Economic Science.
-It offers regularly introductory courses in practical philosophy in several venues across the Wessex region, (Hampshire and Dorset), and other occasional courses and events in Southampton and Winchester.
+The Wessex School of Philosophy was established in 1983, as a Branch of the The School of Philosophy and Economic Science, which is based in central London.
+It offers regularly introductory courses in practical philosophy in several venues across the Wessex region, (Hampshire, Dorset and part of West Sussex), and other occasional courses and events in Southampton and Winchester.

 Many people who attend the introductory course decide to continue their study and practice of philosophy, and there are ongoing classes to provide for this.
 The opportunity to take up the practice of meditation is offered after a few terms’ attendance.